alihoge/zodiacform/README.md

-This is a basic form showing that I can make and style an HTML form.
+This is a basic form showing that I can create an HTML form and style it with CSS.